 Assistant Professor Ciani, Graduate Program Director, 516-463-5817

-The Master of Science program in Occupational Therapy (OT) is designed to prepare graduates to become registered and licensed occupational therapy practitioners.
-The graduate-level curriculum of 68 credits is divided into seven semesters, including a summer semester of didactic instruction and six months, consisting of two Level II fieldwork placements.
-The full-time, on-campus program is offered weekdays and evenings, providing a sequential curriculum that integrates laboratory experiences with classroom instruction.
+The Master of Science program in Occupational Therapy (OT) is designed to prepare graduates to become registered and licensed occupational therapist practitioners.
+The graduate-level curriculum of 68 credits is divided into six semesters including a summer semester of didactic instruction, and six months, consisting of two fieldwork placements.
+The full-time, on campus program is offered weekdays and evenings, providing a sequential curriculum that integrates laboratory experiences with classroom instruction.
 The mission of the Master of Science in Occupational Therapy program at Hofstra University is to facilitate the development of effective, compassionate, evidence-based practitioners with critical thinking skills and competencies, knowledge and skills needed to be lifelong learners with the ability to meet professional standards and societal occupational needs.

-The educational philosophy of Hofstra’s University Occupational Therapy (OT) program has its core beliefs, values, and theories of the profession as guided by the American Occupational Therapy Association (AOTA).
+The educational philosophy of Hofstra’s University Occupational Therapy (OT) program has as its core beliefs, the values and theories of the profession as guided by the American Occupational Therapy Association (AOTA).

 About the Curriculum

 Conceptually, the curriculum is guided by a transactional approach that focuses on the interdependence of the person within the environment, and the recognition that culture has an impact on the person, community and occupation.
 Occupational justice, the view that all persons in society have a right to be included in everyday occupations, is central to the philosophy of the program.
 In addition, client-centered and evidence-based practice principles are infused into the teaching-learning strategies that guide the curriculum.